JariRoseleth/cicd-sample-app/cicd-sample-app/Lab report.md

+Certainly!
+If you create a folder called `images` in your GitHub repository and place all your image files into this folder, you'll need to update the image paths in your Markdown file to point to the images within the `images` folder.

+Here's how your Markdown would look:

+---

 # Lab Report: Continuous Integration/Delivery with Jenkins

 In this lab assignment, we set up a build pipeline using Jenkins and Docker to automate the building, testing, and deployment of a sample application.
-The following report documents the steps taken, including configurations, commands used, and screenshots of the process.
+This report documents the steps taken, including configurations, commands used, and screenshots of the process.

 ---